 Single Tooth Implant (Implant-Supported Crown)

 If you are missing one tooth, a single implant and crown is a good option.
 This procedure replaces a single tooth without sacrificing the health of neighboring teeth.
-The implant is left to heal for a period of time, allowing the bone to be firmly fixed to the implant.
-Once stable, the abutment is used to connect the crown (tooth) to the implant.
+The implant is left to heal for a period, allowing the bone to firmly bond to the implant.
+Once stable, the abutment connects the crown (tooth) to the implant.

 Implant Bridge